ant-design-blazor/ant-design-blazor/CONTRIBUTING.md

  - [Commit Message Guidelines](#commit)

 ## <a name="coc"></a> Code of Conduct
-Help us keep ant-design-blazor open and inclusive.
-Please read and follow our [Code of Conduct][coc].
+Help us keep ant-design-blazor open and inclusive, by reading and following our [Code of Conduct][coc].

 ## <a name="question"></a> Got a Question or Problem?

-Do not open issues for general support questions as we want to keep GitHub issues for bug reports and feature requests.
-You've got much better chances of getting your question answered on [Segmentfault](https://segmentfault.com/t/ant-design-blazor) or [Stack Overflow](https://stackoverflow.com/tags/ant-design-blazor) where the questions should be tagged with tag `ant-design-blazor`.
+Do not open issues for general support purposes as we want to keep GitHub issues for bug reports and feature requests only.
+You probably have already got your questions answered on [Segmentfault](https://segmentfault.com/t/ant-design-blazor) or [Stack Overflow](https://stackoverflow.com/tags/ant-design-blazor) where the questions should be tagged with tag `ant-design-blazor`.

 Segmentfault / Stack Overflow is a much better place to ask questions since: